-Hola is a peer-to-peer proxy browser extension that works sort of like a VPN but has no centralized servers.
+Hola is a peer-to-peer proxy browser extension that works sort of like a free VPN but has no centralized servers.
 Instead, users route their internet traffic through other Hola users’ devices whenever idle bandwidth is available.
 Depending on your local laws and regulations, that could make you responsible for the activities of other users.
 Furthermore, Hola once hijacked the computing resources of its users, turning them into a botnet army, to carry out distributed denial-of-service (DDoS) attacks on websites and distribute pirated materials.

 Double check for DNS leaks

 If you want to double-check that your DNS leak protection is working, you can run a DNS leak test here.
 Run the test with your VPN enabled and then again with it disabled to get an instant readout of the test results.

 Can’t unblock Netflix and Hulu?
 Try disabling IPv6

 Even if a VPN advertises DNS leak protection, websites like Hulu and Netflix can sometimes still force a request to leak out over the IPv6 protocol.
 By default, most VPNs force all DNS requests onto IPv4 and avoid IPv6 altogether.
 But if IPv6 is enabled on your device, this might not stop an IPv6 DNS leak on Windows 10.